coastal-science/HALLO-models/README.md

 train deep learning models for detecting and classifying vocalisations made by killer whales.

-You will also need access to large body of underwater sound recordings.
+However, you will also need access to large bodies of underwater sound recordings.
 Unfortunately, these recordings are not yet publicly available, although we are working feverishly to change this!
 Please check in here again soon for instructions on how to access the audio files.